dalton-f/dalton-f/README.md

 Add image here

-Being inspired by the new CSS feature animation.timeline() I decided to put it to the test by recreating the famous Firewatch website and it's featured parallax scrolling.
+Inspired by animation.timeline, I decided to recreate the Firewatch website and its signature parallax scrolling using CSS only.

-Feel free to contribute at the repo - https://github.com/dalton-f/Firewatch
+Feel free to contribute to the <a href="https://github.com/dalton-f/Firewatch">project</a>

 ## 📊 Stats